You Fancy Me Mad

 “They want to make sure they can identify our dead bodies,” Megan says after we finish signing the waivers.
 “These’ll help, too,” she says, holding up the blue band on her wrist.
 The three of us had also received hospital wristbands with our names scribbled in Sharpie.

-I nod, staring at the black marks and my wristband, wondering if she’s serious; I can never tell with her.
-I’m also wondering, why the hell am I here, subjecting myself to this kind of morbid amusement?
+I nod and stare at the black marks and my wristband, wondering if she’s serious; I can never tell with her.
+I’m also wondering why the hell I'm here, subjecting myself to this kind of morbid amusement.
 This isn’t my first haunted house, and it likely won’t be my last.
 And I can’t put my finger on why exactly that is.
 Maybe I’ve finally lost it—lost them.
 My marbles.

 Maybe that’s it.
 They’ve tumbled to the ground.
 I’m stooping low and swiping my hands to try and find them.
 This idea truly takes shape when I realize I’m somewhat disheartened that I didn’t have to prick my finger for a blood signature.
 Or when I entertain the idea of one of the doctors locking me in a padded cell.

 Then I think to when I’m dragged to a horror film by some friend of a friend.
 I shut my eyes while watching Insidious or Annabelle or even the 90s It miniseries.
 But there’s always one lid that slowly creeps open like I’m a little boy peeking through the window blinds at the mailman.
 There’s that part of me that just has to see it.
 I have to know.
 I have to.
 Yes, I just have to.

 Only half of Asylum 49 is the attraction: the windowed rotunda, blinking vertical neon-green sign, and part of the blocky midsection perched on the hill.
 The other half of the building is an elderly care center owned by Rocky Mountain Health Care.